HcashOrg/Hx-Doc/docs/wallets/hxindicator-setup.md

 ## Download and Install

-The latest version of HXIndicator can be downloaded official website <www.hx.cash>.
+The latest version of HXIndicator can be downloaded from official website<http://www.hx.cash/>.

 > Windows